nateapathy/hsR/lesson_planning.md

     - For example, I found this very useful [syntax cheatsheet](http://www.science.smith.edu/~amcnamara/Syntax-cheatsheet.pdf)
 - Twitter [#rstats](https://twitter.com/hashtag/#rstats) and [#rstudio](https://twitter.com/hashtag/#rstudio) are great ways to find out about new/cool packages, visualizations, and things people are doing with R & RStudio that may apply to your own work

+## Review last week's activities
+- How did you go about answering the questions?

 ## Exploring Cleaning Data
 - Missingness & NAs
 - skimr function in more depth